samuelyuan/Civ5MapImage/README.md

 # Civ5MapImage

-This program will convert a Civ 5 map in the form .Civ5Map to a PNG image.
+This program will convert a Civ 5 map with the file extension .Civ5Map to a PNG image.

+### Command-Line Usage

 ```
 ./Civ5MapImage.exe -input=[input filename] -output=[output filename]